ericnograles/react-native-exact-target/README.md

 ### Example App

-This repo comes with an ExampleApp that implements the functionality listed below.
-Please feel free to clone the repo and run the ExampleApp to tinker with various settings.
+[An example RN app](https://github.com/ericnograles/react-native-exact-target-example-app) has been spun up in a separate repo.
+Please feel free to clone the repo and run the app to tinker with various settings.

 ### Registering an App